TheGameProfi/HatSetup/readme.md

 - [Gluetun](download/gluetun.md) is VPN-Client and Proxy for Docker.
 All traffic is routed trough it and ports are forwarded from the Services.
 - [Sabnzbd](download/sabnzbd.md) is a Usenet Download Manager.
 It access the NewsProvider to download the "Articles" requested by the Indexer.
 - [Qbittorrent](download/qbittorrent.md#qbittorrent) is a Torrent Download Manager.
 It access available Torrent-Seeders to download the "Torrents" requested by the Indexer.
+- [Deluge](download/deluge.md) is a Torrent Download Manager.
+It access available Torrent-Seeders to download the "Torrents" requested by the Indexer.
 - [Flood](download/qbittorrent.md#flood) is a Web-UI for multiple Torrent Clients, originally named Flood-UI.

 Streaming Services: